Mastering R Is The First Step For A Top-Class Data Science Career

 Recommended by 37 users

 R, the language and environment for statistical computing and graphics, is the fastest growing open source competitor to commercial software packages like SAS, STATA and SPSS.
 R has earned the mettle of being a very powerful language used widely for data analysis and statistical computing.
+R has earned the mettle of being a very powerful language used widely for data analysis and statistical computing.
 Since its birth in the early 90s, R’s user interface has continually become more enhanced and interactive.
-But the biggest reason for the sudden hype around R lies in its ability to implement machine learning algorithms in a fast and simple manner and easy integration with other widely used platforms like Hadoop.
-R is today the language of choice for data science.

-R comes with an exhaustive library of around 7800 packages customized for different computation tasks.
-By leveraging these packages, one can gain high performance computing experience.
+- Availability of packages: R comes with an exhaustive library of more than 10000 packages customized for different computation tasks.
+By leveraging these packages, one can gain high-performance computing experience.

 The R vs. Python battle